 Charming, Romantic Spring Movies

 Seven Brides for Seven Brothers.
-As odd as it sounds, a 1954 frontier musical based on the tale of the Rape of the Sabine Women from Plutarch’s Life of Romulus—is utterly charming.
+As odd as it sounds, a 1954 frontier musical story based on the tale of the Rape of the Sabine Women from Plutarch’s Life of Romulus—is utterly charming.

 Return to Me.
 I have a real soft spot for this under-the-radar rom-com starring David Duchovny and Minnie Driver.
 Their performances are fine, but the quirky setting and supporting characters (led by Bonnie Hunt and Jim Belushi) really won me over.

 Anne of Green Gables.
 Always.
-It should go without saying that I of course refer to the CBC Megan Follows version.
+It should go without saying that I, of course, refer to the CBC Megan Follows version.
 Obviously.

-Spring Movies with Irrepressible, Plucky Young Heroes
+Spring Movies With Irrepressible, Plucky Young Heroes

 These fellas have gumption.

 Newsies.
 A musical based on the real-life newsboys strike of 1899, featuring a young Christian Bale dancing in the streets of New York—sign me up!
-I loved this when it was first released, and I love it now.
+I loved this story when it was first released, and I love it now.
 To watch the powerless young workers banding together to stand up to corrupt power and win?
-Of course I cried.
+Of course, I cried.